LWarrenDev/gamedaygrill/README.md

 # BPA Web Design Contest
 Landon W, Gavin D, Cameron S, Connor C. WOAH!
+WOAH 2!!

 ## (435) [Website Design Team](https://cvtech.instructure.com/courses/889/files/347039?module_item_id=305995)
 A new restaurant, Game Day Grill, has contracted your team to create a website for them.
 Your site must include, but is not limited to: menus, online ordering and payment, special event listing, address and contact information, and reservation information.